shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-03-11-redis-and-resque.markdown

 As mentioned resque uses redis list data structure.
 So many values of the JSON type mentioned above can be put in a single queue.

-In class we define a perform method which gets called when resque worker runs the job.As jobs in resque contains class name and parameters so before running resque idenfities the class and call the perform method based on parameters.
+In class we define a perform method which gets called when resque worker runs the job.
+As jobs in resque contains class name and parameters so before running resque idenfities the class and call the perform method based on parameters.

 To enqueue a job in Resque you need to do :